 For those that want a little less hip-ness, and want to see what the older folks are wearing – visit Omotesando.
 This tree lined street also boasts cafes, restaurants and fashion boutiques.
 If you are in the area you really need to stop by Kiddy Land, one of Tokyo’s most famous toy stores.
 Its multiple floors offer a wide selection of fantastic toy goodness from Hello Kitty to Snoopy.
 Don’t worry, we will give you plenty of time to explore these areas and to lunch prior to heading off to Shibuya.

-No matter where we head to however, we will have to be on the look out for a special Japanese tradition – Fukubukuro or Lucky Bags!
+Today you will have a free day in Tokyo... many of us will be headed out to the various shopping areas on the look out for a special Japanese tradition – Fukubukuro or Lucky Bags!
 This Japanese New Year tradition involves stores making grab bags filled with random contents for a very special price.
 They are only available on Jan 1st and 2nd though – so keep an eye out…

 All good things must end, unfortunately, and today we return to the Narita airport and depart for home.
 The photos, memories and friendships you made on the tour are yours to keep forever!